-Intensive Care Coordination - Intensive Care Coordination helps members that have special needs.
-This program helps members that are 65 and over and members with disabilities.
+Intensive Care Coordination - The Intensive Care Coordination program helps members that are 65 and over or who have Special Health Care Needs.
 They help you get the dental care you need.
 If you have special supply or equipment needs, or need support services, please call your DCO and ask for an Intensive Care Manager.

-What if I Have a Dental Emergency? ----
+What if I Have a Dental Emergency? -